mybatis/mybatis-dynamic-sql/README.md

 ```
 ### Fourth - Create Where Clauses for your Queries
 Where clauses are created by combining your field definition (from the first step above) with a condition for the field.
 This library includes a large number of type safe conditions.
-All conditions can be accessed through expressive static methods in the ```org.mybatis.qbe.condition.Conditions``` interface.
+All conditions can be accessed through expressive static methods in the ```org.mybatis.qbe.sql.SqlConditions``` interface.

 For example, a very simple condition can be defined like this: